Tropes that Pokémon Black 2 and Pokémon White 2 provide:

 Book Ends: Sort of, at least in how one battle begins.
 One of your earliest matches has you talk to a trainer, but before the match begins, you and the trainer stand at opposing ends of a battlefield, then you both step forward and the battle begins.
 The battle with the Champion starts that way as well, she challenges you, and you talk to her, and you both move to opposite ends of the battlefield, step forward, and the battle begins.

-The Join Avenue shops feature several examples, along with a few displays of the contrasting and inverse tropes. note To enhance the reading experience, we recommend listening to Greed's voice.
+The Join Avenue shops feature several examples. note To enhance the reading experience, we recommend listening to Greed's voice.

 Lillipup and its evolutions are surprisingly helpful throughout the entire game.
 Lillipup, a Normal-type Com Mon, can be found at the second area the player visits (Floccesy Ranch.)
 Not long after, the player is handed the TM for Return (a Normal-type move that does more damage the more friendly the user is with the trainer) and a Silk Scarf (a held item boosting the power of Normal-type attacks.)
 Once the Lillipup has max friendship (not hard to do by just walking around a lot,) you've got a powerful sweeper on your hands that can KO just about anything that doesn't resist Normal-type in one or two hits.
 This even includes some of the infamously difficult late-game Mons, such as Ghetsis' Hydreigon.